MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 Event Grid is a pipeline that listens to Azure storage, and updates Azure Data Explorer to pull information when subscribed events occur.
 Azure Data Explorer offers continuous ingestion from Azure Storage (Blob storage and ADLSv2) with [Azure Event Grid](/azure/event-grid/overview) subscription for blob created notifications and streaming these notifications to Azure Data Explorer via an Event Hub.

-To set up the Event Grid ingestion pipeline, you will go through several steps.
-You will create a target table in Azure Data Explorer to which the data will be ingested.
-Then you will create an Event Grid data connection in Azure Data Explorer.
+The Event Grid ingestion pipeline goes through several steps.
+You create a target table and in Azure Data Explorer to which the data will be ingested.
+Then you create an Event Grid data connection in Azure Data Explorer.
 The Event Grid data connection needs to know [events routing](#events-routing) information, such as what table to send the data to and the table mapping.
-You will also specify [ingestion properties](#ingestion-properties), which describe the data to be ingested.
+You also specify [ingestion properties](#ingestion-properties), which describe the data to be ingested, the target table, and the mapping.

 For a walkthrough of how to set up an Event Grid subscription in the Azure portal, see [Ingest blobs into Azure Data Explorer by subscribing to Event Grid notifications](ingest-data-event-grid.md).